SQL-Academy/en.sql-academy/course/module-6/indexes/article.md

 ---
 meta:
-    title: 'SQL Indexes: speeding up data search and database optimization'
+  title: "SQL Indexes: speeding up data search in MySQL and PostgreSQL"
-    description: 'A comprehensive guide to SQL indexes, explaining how they simplify and speed up data search in database tables, avoiding the need for a full table scan.
-Learn how to create, manage, and optimize indexes to improve the performance of your queries in MySQL.'
+  description: "A comprehensive guide to SQL indexes, explaining how they simplify and speed up data search in database tables in MySQL and PostgreSQL.
+Learn how to create, manage, and optimize indexes to improve the performance of your queries."
 ---

 # SQL Indexes